-- c. the ability of the site to meet future education and community needs; and - d. the impact of the proposed development on any remaining educational or community facilities taking into account physical proximity and amenity issues. - 9.15 It is essential that sufficient facilities are retained to meet the existing and future needs of the community and education service, and evidence that any facility held for these purposes is genuinely redundant and surplus to future requirements will be required before it is released for alternative development. - 9.16 Where it is proposed to demolish an existing facility and to redevelop for an alternative use, the above factors will be considered in relation to both the facility itself and the land upon which it is sited.
+- 9.15 9.13 It is essential that sufficient facilities are retained to meet the existing and future needs of the community and education service and evidence that any facility held for these purposes is genuinely redundant and surplus to future requirements will be required before it is released for alternative development. - 9.16 9.14 Where it is proposed to demolish an existing facility and to redevelop for an alternative use, the above factors will be considered in relation to both the facility itself and the land upon which it is sited.
+Where it is proposed to redevelop, for an alternative use, the whole or part of an existing facility, or where the facility has been demolished but a vacant site remains, in order for the Council to determine whether the facility and site is genuinely redundant and surplus to future requirements, the applicant should submit as part of the planning application a statement detailing the following factors: - a.
+The reason for the facility becoming surplus to the requirements of the existing user;